C H U R C H R E F O R M S E R I E S

 Obviously, those who misunderstand those verses would also misunderstand the modern expression “batten down the hatches”, which means “prepare for a difficult or dangerous situation”.
 When somebody uses that expression, does someone actually go and literally batten down the hatches?
 Of course, not.

-In the same vein, Jesus was warning the disciples of dangerous times ahead.
+In the same vein, Jesus was warning the disciples of dangerous times ahead (again, the Apocalypse of 70 AD).
 He wasn’t ordering them to literally go and buy a sword.
 It was just an expression like “batten down the hatches”.

 Still, when the disciples showed Him the two swords, He said “It is enough” or “It is plenty”.